Meet the UH Hilo Bonner Leaders

 Major: Marine Science

-Kaylee Brower joined Bonner to help her Hawai‘i community and make a significant change to ensure a brighter tomorrow.
+Kaylee Brower joined Bonner to help her Hawaiʻi community and make a significant change to ensure a brighter tomorrow.
 Kaylee is especially passionate about projects having to do with conservation.

-Lexy Ramos
+Lexy Kaye Ramos

-Major: Biology, Pre-medical focus
+Major: Biology - Pre-medical focus

 Lexy joined the Bonner program because she was inspired by her peers, educators, and role models to pursue commitment, leadership, and civic engagement.

-Luz Vargas
+Luz Espinoza Vargas

-Major: Chemistry, Biosciences concentration
+Major: Chemistry - Biosciences concentration

 Luz joined the program to learn and engage with the community that she'll be living with for the next few years.
 She thought this would be a good opportunity to put herself out there and give back to this beautiful 'āina while working on strengthening her leadership skills.